facebookresearch/pytext/README.md

 For additional information, please read INSTALL.md

-# Train your first classifier
+# Train your first text classifier

-For this first example, we'll use create a DocNN classifier that classifies the type of thing the user is asking for, using the examples in `tests/data/train_data_tiny.tsv`.
+For this first example, we'll train a CNN-based text-classifier that classifies text utterances, using the examples in `tests/data/train_data_tiny.tsv`.

 ```
 python3 pytext/main.py train < demo/configs/docnn.json